-On the Boulder campus, annual online reporting of conflicts of interest occurs by submitting a Disclosure of External Professional Activities (DEPA).
-Information regarding conflicts of interest reporting for other University of Colorado campuses can be found on the Forms, Checklists, Contacts & Links tab to the right of this page.
+On the CU Boulder campus, annual online reporting of conflicts of interest occurs by submitting a Disclosure of External Professional Activities (DEPA).

-Between January 15 and March 31 of each year, as well as any time throughout the year if circumstances change.
+The DEPA must be submitted annually between January 15 and March 31, as well as any time throughout the year if circumstances change.

-How can I prepare for reporting via the DEPA?
+How to prepare for reporting via the DEPA

-Click on the DISCLOSURE FORM (DEPA) tab to the right of this page, then open the Sample Form to view the questions that are asked.
+Consult the Sample DEPA Form to view the questions that are asked.
 For 97% of employees, this is a simple, short process that will take only a few minutes.
-For returning users, the last submission entered will remain accessible, for editing purposes, until the end of the calendar year.
-In January, the last entry from the previous year will move forward and can be edited, as needed, to provide a new annual report.
-(If a year of reporting has been missed, prepolpulated answers may not move forward).
+For returning users, the last submission entered will remain accessible (for editing purposes) until the end of the calendar year.
+In January, the last entry from the previous year will move forward and can be edited as needed to provide a new annual report.

 Please visit Forms, Checklists, Contacts & Links.
 Outside consulting activities are governed by the APS regarding the 1/6th rule as well as university policy related to intellectual property/technology transfer (see Venture Partners at CU Boulder website).